mengbinhao/jack-note/docs/english/everyday.md

   > Did I use that word right?
   > Was I making sense?
   > How would you word that?
+  > What's the word for it?
+  > It was on the tip of my tongue / I had it a moment ago / I [totally] lost my train of thoughts
+  > What's the best way to put this?
   > Is there a better way to say that?
+  > So basically, what I'm trying to say is ...
+  > Let me put it in this way ...
+  > Let me get back to you on that
+  > I need a little bit more information before I can give you a certain answer
   > XXX have very high tolerance of xxx language, It's like if someone is speaking broken Chinese to me, I can pick up the pieces, find out the most important information in that sentence and make sense on my own
   > It does not matter how slowly you go, as long as you do not stop
   > Constantly use the new word in future conversation and form a muscle memory